Lou Clark, Counselling & Coaching: Kent, London MBACP, Dip.Couns, FHEA

 During the pandemic my current counselling method is remote counselling.
 We can find the most suitable, recommended approach for you.

-[Face to face counselling 50-55 minutes: Standard fee: £45.
-Student, trainee counsellors, retired, not in work concessionary fee: £30]
+[When available: Face to face counselling 50-55 minutes: Standard fee: £45.
+Student, trainee counsellors, retired, not in work concessionary fee: £35]

 Concessions offered for

-I offer a much reduced fee for students, not in work and retired clients to make counselling affordable.
+I offer a reduced fee for students, not in work and retired clients to make counselling affordable.
 Please see fees section.
-There can be some adjustment in concession rate from £25-30 depending on circumstances, £25 for really struggling.

 I can provide weekly or fortnightly sessions.
 Fortnightly are best after at least 5 weekly sessions to get the counselling started and these may not be helpful for all clients.
 Happy to discuss your preferences with you to find the best approach.